Best Wimbledon Betting Sites: How to Bet on Wimbledon

 Understanding Wimbledon Betting

+Days after Wimbledon has concluded, outright tournament odds will be available for the following year’s event.
+Finalists and past winners will be prominent.
 These odds will change slightly due to results at the Australian Open and French Open, but the greatest activity will be in the short grass-court season in the weeks leading up to Wimbledon.
-The results of Wimbledon will slightly effect the odds on the year's US Open.
+Wimbledon's results will slightly affect the odds of the year's US Open.

 Factors to Consider When Betting on Wimbledon

 It’s a similar story in the women’s game with Martina Navratilova serve-volleying her way to the last of her record nine Wimbledon triumphs in 1990.
-The Williams sisters have 12 titles between them (Serena seven, Venus five) with Petra Kvitova next best on two this millennium.
+The Williams sisters have 12 titles between them (Serena seven, Venus five), with Petra Kvitova next best on two this millennium.

-Betting on Grass-Court Tennis
+Betting on Wimbledon's Grass-Court Tennis

 While the bounce is still lower than anywhere else, the court speed is nowhere near as fast as in the past.
-It is now similar to that of a medium-fast hard court and there is evidence to suggest that the Australian Open has actually played quicker in recent years.
+It is now similar to that of a medium-fast hard court, and there is evidence to suggest that the Australian Open has actually played quicker in recent years.

 Wimbledon Betting Tips & Strategy